 This plant was strongly pseudomonopodial with a main upright stem and complex dichotomous branching in lateral axes.

-Similar morphology to Psilophyton, but taller (1-3 m in height); probably largest plants on Early Devonian landscape
+Similar morphology to Psilophyton, but taller (1-3 m in height); probably the largest plants on the Early Devonian landscape

-Primary axes have spiral branching such they appear quadriseriate (branches is four distinct rows)
+Primary axes have spiral branching, so they appear quadriseriate (branches are four distinct rows)

 Distinct internodes between secondary branches